 Ludogogy is a monthly online magazine that looks at theory and practice in games-based learning, gamification, and gameful and playful design in general.
-Our writer and readers are the same people, and we welcome submissions from anyone who has an interest in the magazine’s topic area, as a creator or consumer.
-Ludogogy aspires to open a conversation between those who design and make playful experiences and those who utilise them to effect change, personally or in their organisations The magazine offers inspiration, practical how-tos and exposure to new ideas, helping our readers to create and achieve value from gameful design and delivery.
+Our writers and readers are the same people, and we welcome submissions from anyone who has an interest in the magazine’s topic area, as a creator or consumer.
+Ludogogy aspires to open a conversation between those who design and make playful experiences and those who utilise them to effect change, personally or in their organisations.
+The magazine offers inspiration, practical how-tos and exposure to new ideas, helping our readers to create and achieve value from gameful design and delivery.

 We publish work from recognised experts in the field, but equally welcome submissions from those early in their careers, or from those who simply want to find out more.
 Articles published in Ludogogy should not be sales pitches, but conversation starters.